Revised December 2016

 This list of selected Colorado government resources was prepared by the staff of the Colorado State Publications Library (CoSPL).
 Contact us at email@example.com

 Wildlife abounds in the state and provides opportunities for various outdoor activities.
-Information about wildlife, wildlife protection, and the impacts on wildlife is available from several state agencies, but primarily from the Colorado Division of Wildlife.
+Information about wildlife, wildlife protection, and the impacts on wildlife is available from several state agencies, but primarily from the Colorado Division of Parks and Wildlife.
 The following are selected Internet sites and print publications on this topic.
 The print publications can be borrowed from the Colorado State Publications Library as described in the last paragraph. http://www.cde.state.co.us/stateinfo